LEAD

 Part One of the program focuses on the development and thorough understanding of each participant’s leadership style.
 This is achieved by completing modules, assignments, and self-reflection exercises.
 Additionally, each participant will self-identify one area of their leadership development that they wish to focus on throughout Part 1 of the program and will be supported by the instructor and their peers to attain personal and professional growth in this area.

-There are seven outcomes associated with Part One including:
+There are eight outcomes associated with Part One including:

 1. Develop a clear understanding of your top 5 leadership strengths and how to effectively apply your strengths in the workplace for greater results.